Rocky Colavito: Detroit Tigers

-Colavito was easily the Cleveland fans' favorite, with his handsome appearance and approachability, always accommodating the hundreds of Indians autograph seekers after each game even if it took a few hours.
 On April 17, 1960, Indians general manager Frank Lane unexpectedly traded him to the Detroit Tigers for Harvey Kuenn (the 1959 AL batting champion, having hit .353) just two days before the opening day of the season in Cleveland against the Tigers.
 The trade proved to be a good one for the Tigers but an unpopular trade for the Indians, whose fans lost their favorite player and best hitter.
-Kuenn had a minor injury early in the season, he hit .308 for the Indians, but was traded away at the end of the year.
-Lane, whose reputation as a wheeler-dealer earned him the moniker Frank "Trader" Lane in the sports press, further irritated fans by saying, "What's all the fuss about?
-All I did was trade hamburger for steak."
-Tigers general manager Bill DeWitt jokingly responded that he liked hamburger.
-Colavito (uniform #7) was placed in right field because of his strong throwing arm, moving Al Kaline to center field that season.
+Kuenn, who had a minor injury early in the season, hit .308 for the Indians, but was traded at the end of the year.
+The Tigers played Colavito in right field because of his strong throwing arm, moving Al Kaline to center field that season.
 Colavito hit .249 with 35 home runs and 87 RBI.
 In 1961, Colavito hit .290 with a career-high 45 home runs, 140 RBI, and 129 runs scored.
 Detroit led the Major Leagues in scoring, and he placed eighth in the MVP race.
 Colavito was switched from right field to left field for the Tigers, and Kaline was reestablished in right field.
 Colavito was selected for both All-Star Games again and homered in Game 2.
-During one doubleheader that season, he hit 4 home runs, 3 in Game 2.
+During a doubleheader that season against the Washington Senators at Griffith Stadium, he hit 4 home runs, 3 in Game 2.